sampsyo/cs6120/content/blog/2019-10-21-threads-not-as-libraries/index.md

 Rather than use SC, however, most compilers implement a *weaker* memory model that allows for behaviors satisfying `r1 == r2 == 0`.

 Although this behavior is less intuitive, a weaker model than SC is necessary for two reasons:
-- hardware may reorder memory operations in such a way that contradicts the SC model.
+- Hardware may reorder memory operations in such a way that contradicts the SC model.
+- Important compiler optimizations rely on memory reorderings.
+To disable these is to significantly regress the quality of code.
-- thread-oblivious compiler optimizations don’t need to preserve SC.
+- Thread-oblivious compiler optimizations don’t need to preserve SC.
 Thus, it is legal for memory operations reordering to break SC.

 ## Pthreads’ Partial Memory Model